 - Participate in tweetchats.
 This is a surefire way to increase your following.
 There are so many tweetchats happening on a regular basis, I add the ones I like to my calendar as appointments so I don’t miss them.

 - Perform searches for people talking about your interests, both professional and personal, and follow those people.
-Search locally and internationally to build your network.
+Use the Advanced Search function to search locally and internationally to build your network.

 - Even though you’re tweeting as a professional, expose your personality so people can get to know you.
 Tweeters like getting to know each other, quirks and all.